FAQ : New Numbering System for Squash Versions

-What about the compatibility between the versions of TM, AUTOM, and DEVOPS?
+What about the compatibility between the versions of Squash TM and the automated test management components?

-The version numbers of the core of Squash TM and those of Squash AUTOM and Squash DEVOPS evolve independently.
+The version numbers of the core of Squash TM and those automated test management components evolve independently.

-When it comes to Squash AUTOM and Squash DEVOPS specifically, with each release comes a set of components that are all compatible with each other.
+When it comes specifically to the automated test management components, with each release comes a set of components that are all compatible with each other.
 You can view them on the page Rlease notes by component or on the page Release notes by monthly delivery.
 Among these components, you can find: - Squash TM plugins that are numbered according to the core version of Squash TM they are compatible with; - Components that are independent of Squash TM and have their own version numbers, but follow the same principles as the core version of Squash TM (i.e. major version, minor version, and patch version).